sbose78/fabric8-platform/INSTALL.md

 ### Cleanup and re-try

-If for some reason, your installation isn't working and you wish to restart the installation process, here's hhow you could do a cleanup using [gofabric8](https://github.com/fabric8io/gofabric8#install--update--run)  :
+If for some reason, your installation isn't working and you wish to restart the installation process, here's how you could do a cleanup using [gofabric8](https://github.com/fabric8io/gofabric8#install--update--run)  :
-* gofabric cleanup
+* `gofabric cleanup`
-* minishift stop
+* `minishift stop`